Once a wild grove a century ago, our

 The last one is standing some 10 meters west of the

 house and is about 30 meters high.
-It
+It has been pruned

 twice and gives life and a changing shadow to the garden.